JMH-Design/JMH-Design/README.md

 - 👋 Hi, I’m @JMH-Design
 - 👀 I’m interested in Ai development, LLMs, Mobile Apps, and Machine learning
 - 🌱 I’m currently learning Javascript, and HTML/CSS -> Python next
-- 💞️ I’m looking to collaborate on LLM, and machine learning projects (eventually)
+- 💞️ I’m looking to collaborate on LLM, and machine learning projects
 - 📫 Connect with me at Jmhaggit@gmail.com

 <!---